Your Use of the Turn2us Website

 "Cookies" are small files that are sent to your computer, tablet or mobile phone browser when you enter a website.
 These cookies are stored by the browser on your device.
 They can be used for a variety of purposes, such as:

 - identifying your previous visits to a website,

 - researching the most popular features of a website, or

 - letting you move between pages without asking you to log in multiple times.

-You can find out more about more about cookies on the BBC Web Wise website (link opens in a new window).
+You can find out more about more about cookies on the BBC Web Wise website.

 You are not obliged to accept cookies.
 Most browsers accept cookies automatically, but you can set your browser to prevent this.
 If your browser’s preferences allow it, each website you visit is able to send a cookie to your browser.